BROWSTY/CV_PROJECT/README.md

 # Analysis of Cytology Pap Smear Images Using Two-Stage CNNs

 ## Overview
-This paper proposes a automate screening for pap smear using a two stages CNNs which implement a pre-trained convolutional neural network,  this will allow us to obtain better results and a CNN with more accurate predictions when classify malignant cells that could lead to cervical cancer.
+This paper proposes a automate screening for pap smear tests using a two stages CNNs which implement a pre-trained convolutional neural network,  this will allow us to obtain better results and a CNN with more accurate predictions when classify malignant cells that could lead to cervical cancer.

 ## Requirements